-3.1 Cultivating soil
+III.1 Cultivating soil

 We have already located the garden; now it is time to start designing it.

 We start by cleaning up the area we have chosen to design our edible garden.
-This would be the first teamwork activity between the beneficiaries.
+This would be a first teamwork activity between the beneficiaries.
 We remove, if necessary, rocks, weeds and holes with the purpose of making the surface as level as possible.

 Unless we want to make our edible garden with raised garden beds, technique that will be explained later on in this didactic unit, the soil could be ploughed one last time if it is too hard, even though it is not recommended since it would destabilize the soil life.
 If there is a lot of grass, it could be good to use a brush cutter or to cut them manually, spreading them out on the floor and soaking them.
 We can also use animals, such as hens, ducks, geese or pigs, building a corral which can be fixed or movable, with shadow and water so we can leave our animals in enough time, which will be when the field is grass free and fertilised by the animals.

 It is necessary to find a good quality compost to cultivate.
 This can either be an organic vegetable compost, an animal compost or even a mixture of both.
-If we dispose of our own mature compost it could be enough to start (Figure 3.3).
+If we dispose of our own mature compost it could be enough to start (Figure III.3).
 If we needed large amounts we could obtain it from a nearby farmer by exchanging it for other products if both parties agree.

 We now cover the compost with used newspapers and cardboard that’s not laminated or coloured.
 By doing so, on one hand, we stimulate the conditions for a rich soil life and, on the other hand, control the weeds and maintain the humidity.
-This process reuses and transforms the cellulose from the used newspapers and cardboard into resources (Figure 3.4).
+This process reuses and transforms the cellulose from the used newspapers and cardboard into resources (Figure III.4).

-We will spread the paper or cardboard over what will be the paths and beds of the garden.
+We will spread the paper or cardboard over what will be the paths and beds of the edible garden.
 The way of arranging is crucial in order to control the weeds during several months, or even up to a year.
-We have to take into account, when placing the paper or cardboard on the ground, to start from the inside of the garden to the outside so we do not step on it; and, in the case of not wanting to remove trees or plants that might be in the garden, we could surround the trunk or stem with the newspapers or cardboard (Figure 3.5).
+We have to take into account, when placing the paper or cardboard on the ground, to start from the inside to the outside so we do not step on it; and, in the case of not wanting to remove trees or plants that might be in the garden, we could surround the trunk or stem with the newspapers or cardboard (Figure III.5).

 The newspapers are always placed wet, using buckets filled with water where we put them folded in order to soak them.
 The papers stick better to each other when they are wet; they spread out more evenly and don’t have as much bumps.
 By wetting them, we also avoid them getting lifted by the wind.
 Once the newspaper is soaked we open it in the middle and place it on the ground.
 If the newspaper is very thick we can divide it into two.

 For this work, we could form pairs with our users or beneficiaries in order to cover each row with newspapers or cardboard.
 Each group would do a small section depending on the size of the garden and the number of users.
 To work evenly, each pair would have a pile of newspapers and a bucket with water; one person, after wetting and opening the paper, would pass it to the other one, who would place it over the compost according to the procedure described.
 Every so often the pair would switch so they could do both activities (Figure 3.7).